+In writing, to reach the NZ curriculum level for the end of year one, your child will be writing at early curriculum level 1.
 Their writing will be for many different purposes in many areas of the curriculum.
 Some pieces of writing they create might be reports about a visit (social sciences) or about caring for a pet (science).
 They will be able to read and talk about what they have written.

-To meet the standard your child will be learning to:
+They will be learning to: